Tomcat13/SportsAnalytics/README.md

 #### NCAA Rev-Share Statistical Analysis
 Link to file: https://rpubs.com/tbreedy/1240450

 I explored, using limited data, how performance of Divsion I NCAA teams impacts revenue changes in subsequent seasons.
 I wanted to explore how the House v NCAA decision may impact specific non-revenue sports by looking at how schools handled changes in revenue historically.
-I found weak to no results that large fluctions, both positive and negative, in revenue from revenue-generating sports like Football have substantial impacts on funding changes of non-revenue sports.
+I found weak to no results that large fluctuations, both positive and negative, in revenue from revenue-generating sports like Football have substantial impacts on funding changes of non-revenue sports.
 This does not discredit the threat House has towards funding of NCAA programs, but it calls into question a common saying in college athletics that the success of football teams keeps the non-revenue sports alive instead of other revenue sources like school appropriations or private funding.